aserg-ufmg/JSCity/README.md

    - The schema.sql creates a database called jscity
    - The schema.sql comes with a sample of data city

-* Setup the config.json, located inside of js diretory, if necessary.
+* Setup the config.json, located inside of js directory, if necessary.
 This file is already set up with the sample below and if you prefer you can use it.
 ```
 "host": "localhost",
 "user": "root"